roddhjav/pujol.io/content/blog/tomb-with-gpg-keys.md

 1. Mounting files and folders in predefined places using bind-hooks
 1. Hiding keys in picture-files using steganography

-And since `Tomb 2.4`, Tomb supports asymmetric encryption of Tomb keys using public/private GPG key pairs.
+Since [Tomb 2.4][tombrelease], Tomb supports asymmetric encryption of Tomb keys using public/private GPG key pairs.
 It is now possible to protect a Tomb key using a GPG key (which can also be password-less for automations) as well encrypt a Tomb key for multiple recipients (list of GPG ids).

 The purpose of this blog is to explain how use Tomb with the new support of gpg key.